DIAL-RPI/PIPO-FAN/README.md

-# The official code of "Multi-organ Segmentation over Partially Labeled Datasets with Multi-scale Feature Abstraction"
+# Multi-organ Segmentation over Partially Labeled Datasets with Multi-scale Feature Abstraction

 ## Introduction
 In this paper, we propose a novel network architecture for unified multi-scale feature abstraction, which incorporates multi-scale features in a hierarchical fashion at various depths for image segmentation.